Lidiasaes/NLP-tasks/README.md

 # NLP-TASKS

-You will find different scripts to perform different tasks on the NLP domain.
+You will find different scripts to perform various tasks on the NLP domain.
 Mostly will be very basic scripts to use different libraries.

   The files are usually named as: task_LLMname_dataset-used, or task, if it has not been performed on a certain dataset.